ISA League Format

 Why it matters

-Recognizing that multiple sanctioning bodies coexist — each with its own certification and rule quirks — prevents teams from assuming one league's rules automatically apply elsewhere.
+Recognizing that multiple sanctioning bodies coexist.
+This means each with its own certification and rule quirks.
+This means prevents teams from assuming one league's rules on its own apply elsewhere.
 SwingVantage's rules glossary helps players entering unfamiliar leagues get oriented quickly.

 Frequently asked questions